Everything You Need to Get a Birth Certificate

 If you don’t have this type of valid identification, you can usually provide two or three alternative identifying documents instead.
 Though approved documents vary, you might be able to use a work or school ID card, property records, or a bank statement.
 Some states may allow other verification methods, such as a notarized letter from your birth mother or father with a copy of their ID.

-Acceptable identifying for getting a birth certificate may include:
+Acceptable identification for getting a birth certificate may include:

 • Social security card